SoundHound AI, Inc. Announcement: If You Have Suffered Losses in SoundHound AI, Inc. (NASDAQ: SOUN, SOUNW) You Are Encouraged to Contact The Rosen Law Firm About Your Rights

-WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of SoundHound AI, Inc. (NASDAQ: SOUN, SOUNW) resulting from allegations that SoundHound may have issued materially misleading business information to the investing public.
+WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of SoundHound AI, Inc. (NASDAQ: SOUN, SOUNW) resulting from allegations that SoundHound may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased SoundHound securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.